 Rates for capital allowance in Nigeria

-Note the use of qualifying capital expenditure (QCE) and not fixed assets.
-It means that a fixed asset must meet certain conditions to be a QCE.
+Note, that the tax provision uses “qualifying capital expenditure (QCE) and not fixed assets.
+A fixed asset must therefore meet certain conditions to be a QCE.
 Next, a taxpayer will calculate capital allowance using the appropriate rates.
 There are two types of rates for capital allowance in Nigeria.
-They are initial and annual allowance.
-Our article on capital allowance in Nigeria is here.
+They are initial and annual allowance which have been discussed in our article on capital allowance in Nigeria.

 Capital allowance rates